The GARD® technology.

 A holistic approach

-GARD®, Genomic Allergen Rapid Detection™, is an in vitro test platform developed with a holistic view, utilizing genomics and machine-learning technology to reflect the complex processes underlying an immune response, e.g. skin sensitization.
+GARD®, Genomic Allergen Rapid Detection™, is an in vitro test platform developed with a holistic persective.
+By integrating genomics and machine-learning technologies, the GARD assays are designed to capture the complex biological processes underlying immune responses, such as skin sensitization.

 Key elements

-The GARD technology platform is comprised of four key elements: a biological cell system, a training dataset, a genomic biomarker signature and a prediction model.
+The GARD technology platform comprises four core elements: a biologically relevant human cell system, a curated training dataset, a genomic biomarker signature, and a machine-learning–based prediction model.

 High performance with human relevance